Edit Page

 Batch-at-a-time

-If we ran the code in the previous example, we'd be sending one email per creepy comment... which could be a lot!
+If we ran the code in the previous example, we'd be sending one email per creepy comment... which could be a lot, knowing Bailey Bitterbumps.
 Not only would this be slow, it could mean sending thousands of individual API requests to our transactional email provider, quickly overwhelming our API rate limit.

 Notes

-• Just like async.eachSeries(), this method bails and throws an error (or calls its .exec() callback with an error) immediately upon receiving the first error from any iteratee.
+• .stream() bails and throws an error immediately upon receiving the first error from any iteratee.

 • Prior to Sails v1.0 / Waterline 0.13, this method had a lower-level interface, exposing a Readable "object stream".
 This was powerful, but tended to be error-prone.
-So the new, adapter-agnostic .stream() does not rely on emitters, or any particular flavor of Node streams.
+The new, adapter-agnostic .stream() does not rely on emitters or any particular flavor of Node streams.
 (Need to get it working the old way?
 Don't worry, with a little code, you can still easily build a streams2/streams3-compatible Readable "object stream" using the new interface.)

-• Read more about .stream() here, including additional examples, background information, and implementation details.
+• Read more background about the impetus for creating .stream() here, including additional examples, background information, and implementation details.

 Is something missing?